zumbalogy/command_search/README.md

 'Fuzzy' searching is not currently supported.

-The only currently supported collections to query are MongoDB [link] collections and in-memory arrays of hashes.
+The only currently supported collections to query are [MongoDB](https://github.com/mongodb/mongo) collections and in-memory arrays of hashes.

 SQL support hopefully coming soon.

 ## Dependencies